 Presidential Election and the Hyphen Vote

 In November, when a substantial number of German Americans voted for Wilson and those opposing him failed to prevent his reelection, a New York Times editorial cartoon depicted the weakness of the "hyphen vote," captioning the drawing "There ain't no sech animal."
-Despite Wilson's avoiding the label "German-American" when speaking of "conspirators" or of groups unfairly exerting influence, the crushed dachshund conveys everyone's understanding of his target.
+Despite Wilson's avoiding the label "German-American" when speaking of "conspirators," the crushed dachshund conveys everyone's understanding of his target.

 Sample Charges Against Hyphenated Americans, 1917

 Throughout 1917, newspapers expressed distrust of hyphenated Americans or recounted charges against them: